 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Hypertension—May make this condition worse.

 - Liver disease—Effects may be increased because of slower removal of the medicine from the body.

 - Ask your doctor about any changes you should make to your diet.

-- Do not drink excessive amounts of alcohol while you are taking moclobemide.
+- Do not drink excessive amounts of alcohol while you are taking this medicine.

-Sometimes moclobemide must be taken for several weeks before you begin to feel better.
-Your doctor should check your progress at regular visits, especially during the first few months of treatment, to make sure that moclobemide is working properly and to check for unwanted effects.
+Sometimes this medicine must be taken for several weeks before you begin to feel better.
+Your doctor should check your progress at regular visits, especially during the first few months of treatment, to make sure that this medicine is working properly and to check for unwanted effects.

 Moclobemide should be taken after a meal.
 However, if your doctor tells you to take the medicine a certain way, take it exactly as directed.